 Tennis Elbow is a condition more officially known as Lateral Epicondylitis.
-It’s very painful and also being a repetitive strain injury means it is caused by several factors relating to how you move.
+It is very painful and also being a repetitive strain injury means it is caused by several factors relating to your posture.

 Choosing an ergonomic mouse may help with the pain and you can have some relief when working long hours.

 Disclaimer: The purpose of this article as well as the reviews below is not serve as a medical advise.
 We are NOT doctors.
 Therefore, if you suffer from any chronic or acute pain, we recommend you seek doctor’s advise.